mrminhaz87/Railway-IT-OT-Demo/attack/OT_attack_case3_ddosModbusAttack.md

 **Attack Pre-Condition 1**

-The DDoS attackers are installed by the previous IT-system-attack.
+The DDoS attackers are pre-installed by the previous IT-system-attack.
 The victim machines which do the DDoS attack are not in the PLC ‘s R/W white list.
-For each ddos attacker, in Modbus-TCP protocol is selected in their attack config file as shown below:
+For each DDoS attacker, the Modbus-TCP protocol is selected in their attack config file as shown below:

 ```
 # This is the config file template for the module <ddosAttacker.py>
-# Setup the paramter with below format (every line follows <key>:<val> format, the
+# Setup the parameter with below format (every line follows <key>:<val> format, the
 # key can not be changed):

 # Own unique id used to register in the control hub.